tan92hl/Complex-Question-Answering-Evaluation-of-GPT-family/README.md

 7: Organization (ORG);
 8: Unable to answer (UNA)

 At the same time, we divide the labels of "reasoning type" into eight categories, which are:
 0 : SetOperation
 1 : Filtering
 2 : Counting
 3: The most valuable
 4: Sort
 5: Single-hop
 6: Multi-hop
 7: Star-shape

 We also take into account the "language type" label that may have an impact on model performance:
 1: de
-2:ru
+2: ru
 3: pt
 4: hi_IN
-5:en
+5: en
 6: Fa
 7: it
-8:fr
+8: fr
 9: ro
-10:es
+10: es
-11:nl
+11: nl
 12: pt_BR